ed-lose/markov-slithers/README.md

 # markov-slithers

-Modelling Snakes and Ladders as a Markov chain
+Analysing Snakes and Ladders as a discrete-time Markov chain.
+Full analysis can be found in `snakes and ladders.qmd` with HTML and Markdown formats available.

+Possible future ideas:
+ - Interactive R Shiny app